 Exceedingly simple, just the way I like it.
 Feels like it’s been an awfully long time coming, though, doesn’t it?
 First, let me thank several very talented pastry people who all wrote in with various tips on this dessert.
 They were all very much appreciated (though to be 100% honest, I went back to my own method in the end…but it’s been a great — if fattening — adventure).

 Overall I should say there are no strict rules about what kind of liquid dairy ingredients you may wish to use: milk, cream, buttermilk.
 My only advice is to use the best quality stuff you can get your hands on.
 One of the (several) batches I made was simply conventional ultra-pasteurized cream with whole, un-homogenized milk instead of the buttermilk.
 It may sound plain, but I’ll tell you, it wasn’t.
 It rocked.

 Also, if you plan to turn these out, you might want to consider using a teaspoon or so of good quality vanilla extract instead of the real bean.
 It won’t be as aromatic, but you won’t get the little clusters of seeds on the top of your desserts.
 Vanilla seeds tend to sink, you see…and the bottom of the mold becomes the top.
 Or you can just cover up the grey-ish blotches a garnish…like some strips of orange or lemon zest.
 Oh yes, that would be very nice.

-Begin by combining the cream, sugar and vanilla (seeds or extract) in a saucepan.
+Begin by assembling your ingredients.
+Combine the cream, sugar and vanilla (seeds or extract) in a saucepan.

 Whisk to combine.